JAC-CS-Game-Programming-F25/project-shadowfight/devlog.md

 i will also remove the equipement selections and replace that with a player selection maybe.
 (I say maybe because i might just take that all off since i have the different enemies anyway.)

-I am trying to use ai to generate the sprite sheets for the game since itis almost impossible for me to find teh actual sprites.
+I am trying to use ai to generate the sprite sheets for the game since it is almost impossible for me to find teh actual sprites.